-In addition, shelf-life studies includes:
+In addition, shelf-life studies include:

 - packaging interaction evaluation